-Red squirrels are widely distributed in the National Park apart from the southern Loch Lomond area.
+Red squirrels are widely distributed in the National Park apart from the southern Loch Lomond area where they are only starting to recolonise.
 The south east boundary of the National Park approximates to the current priority grey squirrel control area.
-In this area, woodland management and creation proposals should consider grey squirrel control and tree species should be selected to favour red squirrels.
+In this area, woodland management and creation proposals should consider the risks of grey squirrel spread through control measures or selection of tree species to favour red squirrels.
 However, this needs to be balanced against other benefits from creating diverse native woodland.
+Glen Branter is one of Scotland's long-term red squirrel strongholds and additional care is needed here to keep this area unattractive and inaccessible to grey squirrels.
+Currently the combination of control efforts and woodland composition around Arrochar and Glen Croe helps to maintain conditions that prevent the infiltration of grey squirrels.
 While red squirrels thrive in native broadleaved woodland in the absence of grey squirrels, in control areas the exclusion of large seeded broadleaves should be considered to prevent habitat enhancements for grey squirrels.
-In productive conifer forests, establishing mature stands of species such as Norway spruce, firs and Scots pine provide better forage for red squirrels than species such as Sitka spruce.
+In productive conifer forests, establishing mature stands of species such as Norway spruce, Douglas firs and Scots pine will provide good forage for red squirrels.